ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab09_new.md

 This will import the right packages.

 Now let's start the lab.
+When turning in the lab, turn in the code that you complete for each of the questions in a python file.
+Clearly number the answers such as #Q2.1 etc.

 ## 1. Introduction